10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 ### Instructions

-Start by laying your wreath base flat on a protected surface — I used an old beach towel, which my dog promptly tried to steal.
-Push your pine evergreen picks in first, working in one direction around the entire ring.
-Vary the lengths so some sprigs point outward and some lay flat against the base.
-This creates that full, layered background that holds everything else together.
+Lay the wreath base flat on a protected surface.
+I used an old beach towel, which my dog promptly tried to steal.
+Start by pushing the pine evergreen picks into the wreath base, pushing the picks into the base in one direction, around the entire wreath, allowing for some of the sprigs to point outward and others to lay flat against the base.
+I added a variety of sprigs and some of them lay flat on the base and some point up.

-Next, tuck in your teal glitter leaf sprays and navy glitter picks at uneven intervals.
-Don’t space them evenly — you want organic, not symmetrical.
-The glitter catches light and gives the whole wreath that peacock iridescence without needing actual feathers.
+tuck in your teal glitter leaf sprays and navy glitter picks at uneven intervals. don’t space them evenly. do an organic kind of thing. it adds a little iridescence without using actual peacock feathers.

-Add your faux holly picks and silver leaf sprays next, pushing stems deep into the base so they don’t shift.
-These create texture contrast against all that lush green.
+Add your faux holly picks and silver leaf sprays.
+Push the stems into the base of the plant so that they won’t move about.

-Wire your cobalt blue ornament balls directly to the base using a small loop of floral wire twisted tight at the back.
-Hot glue alone won’t hold these through a windy day.
-Alternate the mirror-finish navy balls with the matte cobalt ones for depth.
+Wire the cobalt blue ornament balls directly to the base using a small loop of floral wire twisted tight at the back (hot glue alone won’t hold the ornaments in place, so it’s necessary to do this).
+Alternate the mirror-finish navy balls with the matte cobalt ones.

-Hanging your finished wreath in the entryway means your golden retriever gets greeted by something beautiful every single time they come home — and honestly, they deserve that.
+Hanging your finished wreath in the entryway means your golden retriever gets to see something beautiful every time they walk into the house.
+They deserve it.

-Quick note: wired ribbon holds its shape far better than non-wired in humid or outdoor conditions, so don’t skip that detail if you’re hanging this near a door your dog uses.
+Quick note: wired ribbon will hold its shape much better than non-wired in a humid or outdoor environment, so don’t forget to specify wired ribbon if you are hanging this near a door that your dog uses.

 📸 Photo credit: Instagram @artificial_hannah